JohannLiebertDesu/DualSet.Interference.Exp2/README.md

 After completing local testing, the code is designed for compatibility with a jatos server, and relies on code from jatos to determine participant number.

+The main execution file is the experiment.ts file.
+If you are interested in the code, I would recommend starting with that one.

 ## How to run the experiment

 - run `npm install` to install dependencies